cedricbonhomme/newspipe/README.rst

 This application can be deployed on Heroku or on a traditional server.

-After installation, you will be able to connect with the email *root@pyAggr3g470r.localhost* and the password *root_password*.
+After installation, you will be able to connect with the email *root@pyAggr3g470r.localhost* and the password *password*.

 Deploying the application on Heroku